Blood Tests for Cats

 Depending on why your cat is having blood work done, your veterinary team will inform you of any special instructions prior to testing.

 How often should blood testing be done?

-Urinalysis are often performed in conjunction with blood work.
-This helps your veterinarian get a every piece of the puzzle to know how your cats organs are functioning.
+Urinalysis is often performed in conjunction with blood work.
+This helps your veterinarian get every piece of the puzzle to know how your cat’s organs are functioning.